 - Dispose dirty tissues or wipes into covered waste bins

 - If a new mask is required, remove and dispose of face mask in a covered bin

 - General use / wearing of gloves creates a false sense of security and will be avoided.

 - Routine cleaning and disinfection of surfaces and objects that are frequently touched will take place daily

 - The school will provide a deep clean of all areas on a two-weekly basis (or as required)

-- Frequently touched surfaces include: doorknobs/handles, light and Air Con switches, tables, chairs/stools, handrails, classroom sink handles, mats, countertops, smartboards etc. Frequently touched objects include: toys, learning equipment/apparatus, stationery, toy/utility baskets, computer (keyboard, mouse), remotes, etc.
+- Frequently touched surfaces include: doorknobs/handles, light and Air Con switches, tables, chairs/stools, handrails, bathroom and classroom sink handles, mats, countertops, smartboards etc. Frequently touched objects include: toys, learning equipment/apparatus, stationery, toy/utility baskets, computer (keyboard, mouse), remotes, etc.